turingschool/curriculum/README.md

 1. Clone this repository.
 2. In `config.yml` add the **relative** post-receive URL you added in the admin section of your blog on Github.
 Using the example above, you would use: `generate`

-3. Run `rake -rakefile setup.rake`
+3. Run `rake --rakefile setup.rake`
 4. Deploy your blog!